-She has performed her work and spoken about her craft at festivals such as the Emerging Writers’ Festival and the National Young Writers’ Festival, and was part of Voiceworks‘ editorial committee for three years.
+She has appeared at festivals such as Melbourne Writers Festival, Sydney Writers’ Festival, the Emerging Writers’ Festival and the National Young Writers’ Festival, and was part of Voiceworks‘ editorial committee for three years.

 She is available for freelance editorial work and profile writing, as well as copywriting, subediting, ghostwriting, native content development and social media strategy.